ElektraInitiative/libelektra/src/plugins/fstab/README.md

 Implementation hint: use keyAddBaseName() to get escaping of /, then add array items below it

-If a mount point exists more than once (that could be proc, swap or overlay mountpoints) the array below gets incremented (otherwise #0 is used for every unique entry).
+If a mountpoint exists more than once (that could be proc, swap or overlay mountpoints) the array below gets incremented (otherwise #0 is used for every unique entry).